dhruvrajvanshi/hades-lang/README.md

 You can install specific releases by appending `---version <TAG>` to the commands, where `<TAG>` can be replaced with any [tag version](https://github.com/dhruvrajvanshi/hades-lang/tags) from the releases page. `latest` tag is automatically built when something is pushed to master.

-The current compiler is written in Java so you'll have to install OpenJDK 11 or later (https://adoptopenjdk.net/ has Java builds).
-On Linux, you can usually find `openjdk-11` builds in your package manager (`apt/dnf install openjdk-11`)

 ## Development